 - Technical Advisory Committee Member, Northern Virginia Transportation Authority

-- Member, Transportation Economics Committee (ABE20), TRB
+- Member, Transportation Economics Committee (ABE20) and Traveler Behavior and Values Committee (ADB10), TRB

 - Board of Directors Member, Chinese Overseas Transportation Association